memothelemo/TycoonStuff/SETUP_FOR_DUMMIES.md

 	- Press `Enter` key on your keyboard to give some extra line

-	- Copy this line below, paste by pressing `Ctrl+Shift+V" on your keyboard in the terminal window (Be sure to replace YOUR_USERNAME with your username):
+	- Copy this line below, paste by pressing `Ctrl+Shift+V" on your keyboard in the terminal window (Be sure to replace YOUR_USERNAME with your Linux username):

 	```
 	export PATH=$PATH:/home/YOUR_USERNAME/.npmrc:/home/YOUR_USERNAME/.foreman/bin:/home/YOUR_USERNAME/.cargo/bin
 	```

+	- Close the terminal (to reload the configurations we have in the last step)

-	- Close and open the terminal (same process as Step 5)
+	- Open the terminal (same process as Step 5)

 	- Try again in Step 6 or 5.

 8. Compile the game:

 	- Copy this line below, paste it to the terminal window and press `Enter` on your keyboard:

 	```bash